MathOnco/adaptivePGG/initBranch/README3.md

 The same shell and matlab file can be used for analyzing both games.

 # Transition Matrix
-The transition matrix file (transitionMatrix.py) allows the user to predict the expected number of generations to subpopulation extinction for a given population size and defector frequency.
+The transition matrix file (transitionMatrix.py) allows the user to predict the expected number of generations to subpopulation extinction for a given population size and defector equilibrium frequency.

 The game and transition matrix results can be compared, as we do in figure 3C.